heptarch/heptarch.github.io/drafts/tarkovsky.md

 dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.

+Eventually, I understood I was to organize and evaluate a small, unpublished portion of the diaries, kept in one of the locked rooms on the fourth floor.

 ---

  <font size="-0.1">